xiaoxiaojuzi/self-hosted-runner/README.md

       repository: YOUR_REPOSITORY
 ```
 ## Feature work
-In the above, We show how self-hosted runners on AWS ECK uses credential to access AWS resource.
+In the above, We show how self-hosted runners on AWS EKS use credentials to access AWS resources.
-If we use GitHub-hosted runners or self-hosted runners on Other cloud, how to use credential to access AWS resource.
-The only way is use User Access Key, or there is other way.
+Suppose we use GitHub-hosted runners or self-hosted runners on Other clouds; how to use credentials to access AWS resources.
+Is the only way to use User Access Key, or is there another way?
+Let's figure it out in feature.
 ## Reference:
 [Best practices for managing AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html)